etwk/blog/content/lists/books.md

 - [ ] Ten Arguments for Deleting Your Social Media Accounts Right Now
 - [x] Burn Book: A Tech Love Story #must
 - [ ] The Tech Coup: How to Save Democracy from Silicon Valley (Marietje Schaake) #democracy
+- [ ] Empire of AI: Dreams and Nightmares in Sam Altman's OpenAI (Karen Hao) #contemporary #must
+- [ ] This Is for Everyone: The Unfinished Story of the World Wide Web (Tim Berners-Lee) #must #autobiography

+### AI
+- [ ] AI Engineering: Building Applications with Foundation Models (Chip Huyen)

 ### Computer
 - [ ] Curious Video Game Machines: A Compendium of Rare and Unusual Consoles, Computers and Coin-Ops (Lewis Packwood) #game

+### Data
+- [ ] Deciphering Data Architectures: Choosing Between a Modern Data Warehouse, Data Fabric, Data Lakehouse, and Data Mesh (James Serra)
+- [ ] Apache Iceberg: The Definitive Guide: Data Lakehouse Functionality, Performance, and Scalability on the Data Lake (Tomer Shiran, Jason Hughes, Alex Merced)

 ### Future
 - [ ] Quantum Supremacy: How the Quantum Computer Revolution Will Change Everything #quantum